Skip to main content

 The three therapies which have been chosen for FReSH START are behavioural/cognitive behavioural therapy (CBT), Acceptance and Commitment Therapy (ACT) and Psychodynamic-Interpersonal Therapy (PIT).
 These therapies are all different in their approach but can be easily adapted to incorporate findings from the first parts of the FReSH START programme and prior research, which suggests that understanding the function(s) that self-harm performs for an individual is important, particularly the recognition that self-harm may perform a positive function, such as blocking difficult feelings or providing some sense of calm.

-In all three therapies, a similar assessment process will be undertaken, which involves helping the client to understand the purpose (s) of their self-harm.
-This includes understanding clients’ needs and values, their relationships with others, and the way they deal and manage difficult feelings or stress, including their habitual thought processes, their flexibility of thinking and the way they manage problems.
+In all three therapies, a similar assessment process will be undertaken, which involves helping the client to understand the purpose(s) of their self-harm.
+This includes understanding clients’ needs and values, their relationships with others, and the way they deal with and manage difficult feelings or stress, including their habitual thought processes, their flexibility of thinking and the way they manage problems.
 Each of the therapies may particularly focus upon certain areas according to the approach they use, so for example, BT/CBT may focus more on clients’ thought processes, PIT on their interpersonal processes and ACT on their flexibility of thinking.

-The therapies have been modified so they can be taught relatively quickly with NHS mental health staff who are familiar with managing risk and have experience of seeing clients’ who self-harm but have no particular prior training in psychotherapy.
+The therapies have been modified so they can be taught relatively quickly with NHS mental health staff who are familiar with managing risk and have experience of seeing clients who self-harm but have no particular prior training in psychotherapy.
 We intend to train mental health staff to deliver the therapies by offering intensive brief training followed by ongoing supervision.
 This model of training has been used in the NHS in self-harm services to train staff and reflects two key considerations:

-a) there is a high turnover of staff in acute mental health services-so brief training followed by ongoing supervision is an efficient model
+a) there is a high turnover of staff in acute mental health services, so brief training followed by ongoing supervision is an efficient model

 b) recognised therapists who have undergone a lengthy training programme in talking therapies, struggle to manage risk, unless they have had prior experience of working in acute settings.

-All three therapies will consist of 12 weekly 50 minute sessions of one to one therapy with a nurse therapist/mental health professional therapist.
+All three therapies will consist of 12 weekly 50 minute sessions of one to one therapy with a nurse therapist/ mental health professional therapist.
 There is the possibility of two further telephone sessions if this is deemed necessary by the client and therapist.
 All the therapists will receive on–going supervision in groups of 2-3 on a regular basis.
 All three therapies will incorporate risk assessment and safety planning into their approaches and the therapists will be closely aligned with acute mental health services, in most cases, liaison mental health teams.

 More Information on Each Therapy